roman-milk/roman-milk.github.io/tastes-like-candy.md

  I think there has been some improvement with Brandy, as far as her attitude goes.
 Sure, I have to spank her hot ass every time I catch her being naughty, but it seemed to be effective.
 I made her reflect on herself and confess to all of the naughty things she had done.

  My professional career had flourished.
 My time with Brandy, parenting her, had shown me I had to be more assertive than I was.
 I was done being a pushover at work, letting things pass me by.
 I had been promoted to head coach of the high school football team and the team was off to a record start.
 I was quickly becoming a school legend through my luck and success, and word was I was in line to move up within the faculty.
 Little did they all know the things that made me a great coach were all taught to me by my experience with my slut daughter.
-Report_Story #5